Lee Chatfield: Post legislative career

 Due to term limits, Chatfield was ineligible to run for another term in the Michigan House of Representatives.
 In mid-February 2021, after leaving office, Chatfield was appointed as the new CEO of Southwest Michigan First, a privately funded economic development organization covering the seven counties of southwest Michigan (Berrien, Branch, Calhoun, Cass, Kalamazoo, St. Joseph and Van Buren).

 Chatfield's hiring caused a backlash due to Chatfield's past stances in opposition to LGBTQ rights.
 Various groups including the City of Kalamazoo and the Kalamazoo Promise, pulled support from Southwest Michigan First.

 Following the backlash from his hiring, Southwest Michigan First and Chatfield stated that they would support expanding the state's civil rights act (the Elliott-Larsen Civil Rights Act) to prohibit discrimination based on sexual orientation and gender identity, a stance that the Southwest Michigan First board had voted in 2017 to support.
 During his tenure in the Michigan House, Chatfield had opposed such an expansion, which he viewed as an infringement on religious freedom.
 A few days after beginning his new job, Chatfield resigned, citing the controversy.

 Personal life

-Lee married his high school sweetheart, Stephanie (Zondervan), and they have four sons and one daughter.
+Has four sons and one daughter.